-After a short visit to the museum we transfer to Osaka station to take the shinkansen to Okayama where we will be based for 2 nights.
-(Overnight Okayama) BD
+After a short visit to the museum we transfer to Osaka station to take the shinkansen to Okayama and then on to Kurashiki where we will be based for 2 nights.
+(Overnight Kurashiki) BD

-Day 7: Friday 24 January, Okayama – Naoshima – Okayama
+Day 7: Friday 24 January, Kurashiki – Naoshima – Kurashiki

 - Ferry to Naoshima Island